Fun Radio (Belgium)

 Fun Radio Belgique is a private Belgian radio station, broadcasting in Wallonia and Brussels.
+It is a private station with a dancefloor format, originally licensed from Fun Radio France.
+It has been broadcasting in French-speaking Belgium since 1989.

 History

 In 1989, Benoît Sillard is designated by Robert Hersant to become CEO of Fun Radio.
 Sillard decides to boost the radio notably by the developing the station abroad.
 After Fun Radio Romania, Fun Radio Poland and Fun Radio Slovakia, Fun Radio Belgium was created.